vroom0607/Enlightened-Epoque/articles/article7.md

 Being able to pick out a nice pair of shoes that compliment your outfit is just as important as having a put-together outfit in the first place.
 Not only does the right footwear typically make executing tasks in our lives easier, they also aid us in feeling chic and dressed with intention.
 Thoughtful footwear choices not only express your personal style but also ensure comfort and function.
 Style smart from the ground up (GQ Editors).

 ### **References:**
 American Podiatric Medical Association.
 Foot Health Facts. www.apma.org.
-Accessed 20 April 2025.
+Accessed 19 June 2025.
 GQ Editors.
 “The Best Sneakers for Men in 2024.”
 GQ, www.gq.com/story/best-sneakers-men.
-Accessed 20 April 2025.
+Accessed 20 June 2025.

 Harper’s Bazaar Editors.
 “The Best Comfortable Shoes That Are Also Chic.”
 Harper’s Bazaar, www.harpersbazaar.com/fashion/trends/g38735447/best-comfortable-shoes.
-Accessed 20 April 2025.
+Accessed 20 June 2025.

 Vogue Fashion Editors.
 “How to Style Sneakers Like a Fashion Editor.”
 Vogue, www.vogue.com/article/sneaker-outfit-ideas.
-Accessed 20 April 2025.
+Accessed 20 June 2025.